CAVEconnectome/terraform-google-cave/MIGRATION.md

 cd ../<cluster_prefix>
 terragrunt init && terragrunt apply
 ```

+This should create a number of files inside ENVIRONMENTS_REPO/{ local_environment_name}/{local_cluster_prefix}/helmfile.
+The XXXX.defaults.yaml (where XXXX is the name of a service) files and cluster.yaml files include values that are exported from terraform.

+- Copy helmfile.yaml.example to helmfile.yaml

+helmfile.yaml will become the principle entry point for editing the deployed services, and it references all the configuration files.
+In general, we do not reccomend editing the {{XXXX}}.defaults.yaml .  files because terragrunt will overwrite them if you run terragrunt again.
+Instead you should edit the XXXX.yaml files.

+## Other credentials
+In that vein, in CAVEdeployment, we had a mechanism to add arbitrary other credentials to secrets that were mounted to services.
+We would reccomend following a similar pattern as the above credentials for those "extra" credentials.
+We will come back to this some deployments require additional credentials to be mounted to different services.
+We would
+  secretFiles:
+    - name: google-secret.json
+      value: "ref+gcpsecrets://em-270621/pycg-google-secret-api5-default"
+    - name: cave-secret.json
+      value: "ref+gcpsecrets://em-270621/cave-secret-api5-default"

 ## Deploy apps with Helmfile
 - Install the Helm Diff plugin (Helmfile uses `helm diff` for planning):